tc39/proposal-bigint/README.md

 Daniel Ehrenberg, Igalia.
 Stage 3

-Thanks for help and feedback on this effort from Brendan Eich, Waldemar Horwat, Jaro Sevcik, Benedikt Meurer, Michael Saboff, Adam Klein and others.
+Thanks for help and feedback on this effort from Brendan Eich, Waldemar Horwat, Jaro Sevcik, Benedikt Meurer, Michael Saboff, Adam Klein, Sarah Groff-Palermo and others.

 ## Contents
 1. [What Is It?](#what-is-it)